64kramsystem/personal_notes/topics/linux_systemd.md

 # In other to extend $PATH, use something like:
 #
 #     ExecStart=/bin/bash -c 'PATH=/new/path:$PATH exec /bin/mycmd'
 #
+# WATCH OUT!
+The PATH needs to be absolute; `WorkingDirectory` does not make relative paths work.
+#
 ExecStart=/usr/bin/bundle exec my_command
 ExecReload=/bin/kill -HUP $MAINPID